denvrdata/denvrdemos/yara/README.md

   - [Conclusion](#conclusion)
   - [Links](#links)

-In Denvr’s webinar on Aug 22nd, 2024, we showed how a **Retrieval Augmented Generation (RAG)** pipeline can be used to customize a foundation **Large Language Model (LLM)**, without expensive fine tuning jobs.
+In Denvr’s Aug 22nd, 2024 webinar, we showed how a **Retrieval Augmented Generation (RAG)** pipeline can customize a foundation **Large Language Models (LLMs)** without expensive fine-tuning jobs.
 While this approach has several applications, we demonstrated building an AI assistant for onboarding new Denvr employees.
-In this blog post, we’ll review some of the key concepts about RAG and dig a little deeper into how to deploy your own stack on Denvr Cloud.
+In this blog post, we’ll review some key concepts about RAG and dig deeper into how to deploy your stack on Denvr Cloud.

 ## Background

-Over the past few years, tools like ChatGPT and Copilot have made LLMs widely accessible, appearing in everything from email clients to code editors.
+Over the past few years, tools like ChatGPT and Copilot have made LLMs a part of our daily lives, appearing in everything from email clients to code editors.
 Despite their reach, LLMs still have notable limitations.
 As probabilistic models trained on finite datasets, they exhibit the following weaknesses:

 - **Overly General Responses** - Vague or non-specific answers due to broad training data.
 - **Outdated Knowledge** - Training data is static, representing past information.
 - **Lack of Verifiable Sources** - Responses lack citations, making it difficult to verify accuracy.
-- **Hallucinations** - Occasionally generate plausible-sounding, but incorrect or fabricated, information.
+- **Hallucinations** - Occasionally generate plausible-sounding but incorrect or fabricated information.

 One way is through Retrieval Augmented Generation (RAG) pipelines which pairs LLMs with a search component and prompt engineering.
 The diagram below covers one of the more common workflows, incorporating an embedding model and a vector database.
-Conceptually, you really just need a:
+Conceptually, you just need a:

 - **Document Store** - you can search with the input prompt
 - **Query Augmentation Step** - to incorporate that relevant data/context into the original prompt you’re sending to the LLM.